How do I troubleshoot packet loss on my AWS VPN connection?

 Windows:

-Note: For Windows OS, WinMTR doesn't support TCP-based MTR.
+Note: For Windows operating system (OS), WinMTR doesn't support TCP-based MTR.

-Run the following tests between the private and public IP address for your EC2 instances and on-premises host bi-directionally.
-The path between nodes on a TCP/IP network can change when the direction is reversed.
-It's a best practice to get MTR results bi-directionally.
+Run the following tests between the private and public IP address for your EC2 instances and on-premises host.
+Because the path between nodes on a TCP/IP network can change when the direction is reversed, get MTR results from both directions.

-• Make sure that the security group and NACL rules allow ICMP traffic from the source instance.
+• Make sure that the security group and network access control list (network ACL) rules allow ICMP traffic from the source instance.

-• Make sure that the test port is open on the destination instance, and the security group and NACL rules allow traffic from the source on the protocol and port.
+• Make sure that the test port is open on the destination instance.
+Confirm that the security group and network ACL rules allow traffic from the source on the protocol and port.

-The TCP-based result determine if there is application-based packet loss or latency on the connection.
-MTR version 0.85 and higher have the TCP option.
+The TCP-based results determine if there's application-based packet loss or latency on the connection.
+MTR version 0.85 and later have the TCP option.

 mtr -n -c 200